304th Rescue Squadron

 The 304th Rescue Squadron is an Air Force Reserve Command combat search and rescue unit located at Portland Air National Guard Base, Oregon.
 The squadron is a geographically separated unit assigned to the 943d Rescue Group at Davis–Monthan Air Force Base, Arizona, and the 920th Rescue Wing at Patrick Space Force Base, Florida.
+First activated in 1957, the 304th has provided continuous search & rescue operations for over 65 years.

 Mission

 The peacetime mission of the 304th is to train and maintain rescue capability for Department of Defense personnel, humanitarian and disaster relief activities.
 The 304th's wartime mission is to provide combat rescue capabilities to recover downed aircrew members and isolated personnel.
-They can provide this capability under the harshest of circumstances to include, day/night, inclement weather and all terrain rescue conditions.
+The squadron can provide this capability under the harshest of circumstances to include, day/night, inclement weather and all terrain rescue conditions.

-Astronaut recovery

-The 304th will also be responsible for recovery of astronauts landed in US spacecraft off American shore.
-For that mission, the squadron will have 3 teams ready.